Tutoriels Backend

 server.listen(3000, () => console.log(`Adresse du serveur : http://localhost:3000`));

-# Running javascript program
+# Execution of the javascript program

 node index.js

-# Verification in the browser
+# Verification in browser

 http://localhost:3000